David Meade

-David Meade (born June 22, 1976) is an American politician and a Republican member of the Kentucky House of Representatives representing District 80 since January 8, 2013.
-His legislative district includes Lincoln County and part of Pulaski County.
+David Ray Meade (born June 22, 1976) is an American politician and Republican member of the Kentucky House of Representatives representing Kentucky's 80th House district since January 2013.
+His legislative district includes Garrard and Lincoln Counties as well as part of Pulaski County.
 Meade serves as Speaker pro tempore of the Kentucky House of Representatives, a constitutional office and the second-highest position in the 100-member legislative chamber.

 Education

-Meade attended Lexington Community College and the University of Kentucky.
+Meade attended Lexington Community College and the University of Kentucky, graduating from the latter with a Bachelor of Science.

 Career

 In addition to his service as state representative, Meade is a managing broker at Lincoln Realty and Auction Company and serves as a member of the National Association of Realtors, Kentucky Association of Realtors, Kentucky Auctioneers Association, Lexington Bluegrass Association of Realtors and the Central Kentucky Association of Realtors.

-He also serves as the Board of Directors for Catalyst Resources International (CRI), an organization that seeks to partner with Guatemalan pastors and other Christian organizations in an effort to meet the physical and spiritual needs of the Guatemalan people.
+He also serves on the Board of Directors for Catalyst Resources International (CRI), an organization that seeks to partner with Guatemalan pastors and other Christian organizations in an effort to meet the physical and spiritual needs of the Guatemalan people.
 Through the organization, Meade was a founding member of Mimi's House, a CRI property that is used as a housing facility and ministry center in Guatemala.